anglowave/x402/RENDER_DEPLOYMENT.md

 After deployment:
 1. Check the logs in Render dashboard
 2. Test the frontend at: `https://x402-agent-gateway.onrender.com`
-3. Test the backend at: `https://x402-gateway-backend.onrender.com`
+3. Test the payment API at: `https://x402-agent-gateway.onrender.com/api/send-payment`

 ### Troubleshooting

 **Build Fails:**
-- Check that all dependencies are in `package.json` or `requirements.txt`
+- Check that all dependencies are in `package.json`
 - Verify the build command is correct
 - Check Render logs for specific errors
+- Make sure Tailwind CSS dependencies are in `dependencies`, not `devDependencies`

 **Environment Variables Not Working:**
 - Ensure they're set in Render dashboard, not in code